DataONEorg/Education/_lessons/lessons/07_metadata/index.md

 ???

-Metadata serves data discovery at multiple levels: initial identification by query of keywords, location, time, and attributes a quick assessment can be made by the scientist as to how useful the data are for a project by reading the access and use constraints; data quality measures of positional and attribute accuracy and sources used; and statements as to data availability, format and pricing a user can find out how to access the by reading access instructions, any standard order process instructions, and contact information for the dataset.
+Metadata serves data discovery at multiple levels:
+- initial identification by query of keywords, location, time, and attributes
+- a quick assessment can be made by the scientist as to how useful the data are for a project by reading the access and use constraints; data quality measures of positional and attribute accuracy and sources used; and statements as to data availability, format and pricing
+- a user can find out how to access the by reading access instructions, any standard order process instructions, and contact information for the dataset.

 ---

 # Data Distribution: Catalogs

-Examples of metadata search catalogs:
+.two-third[Examples of metadata search catalogs:

 DataONE
 - Data discovery, knowledge, community…for a sustainable future